microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/0.1.9-preview/types.md

 * **tokenEncryptionKeyId**: string {minLength: 36, maxLength: 36, pattern: "^[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA-F]{12}$"}: Specifies the keyId of a public key from the keyCredentials collection.
 When configured, Microsoft Entra ID encrypts all the tokens it emits by using the key this property points to.
 The application code that receives the encrypted token must use the matching private key to decrypt the token before it can be used for the signed-in user.
 * **type**: 'Microsoft.Graph/applications' (ReadOnly, DeployTimeConstant): The resource type
 * **uniqueName**: string (Required, DeployTimeConstant, Identifier): The unique identifier that can be assigned to an application and used as an alternate key.
 Immutable
-* **verifiedPublisher**: [MicrosoftGraphVerifiedPublisher](#microsoftgraphverifiedpublisher): Specifies the verified publisher of the application.
+* **verifiedPublisher**: [MicrosoftGraphVerifiedPublisher](#microsoftgraphverifiedpublisher) (ReadOnly): Specifies the verified publisher of the application.
 For more information about how publisher verification helps support application security, trustworthiness, and compliance, see Publisher verification.
 * **web**: [MicrosoftGraphWebApplication](#microsoftgraphwebapplication): Specifies settings for a web application.
 * **windows**: [MicrosoftGraphWindowsApplication](#microsoftgraphwindowsapplication): Specifies settings for apps running Microsoft Windows and published in the Microsoft Store or Xbox games store.